Indonesian coelacanth: Age and growth

 Coelacanths are characterized to grow at a slow rate and live for many years.
 It is estimated they have a life expectancy of up to 100 years, with claims of an average age of over 60 years.
 However, due to a small number of obtained specimens, information surrounding the ageing and growth process of the Indonesian coelacanth is limited.
 The structures used to estimate age and growth in coelacanths are not explicitly known, but in many fish species, otoliths and fin rays are commonly used for this purpose.

 Behavior

 Due to its habitat, there has been limited observations surrounding the Indonesian coelacanth's behaviour.
-This species in known to be nocturnal so it carries out most of its activities at night to forage for food.
+This species is known to be nocturnal so it carries out most of its activities at night to forage for food.
 Juvenile coelacanths were found in similar geographical locations as adult coelacanths, such as long and narrow overhangs.
 This implies that the species probably breeds in a limited extent within its geographic extent.